A Renowned Arizona Travel Example: The Grand Canyon

 Granite Mountain - In the wilderness of the same name within Prescott National Forest.
 Part of the small Sierra Prietta range, West of Prescott.

 Mingus Mountain - In the Black Hills Mountains, it separates Cottonwood and Jerome from Prescott Valley and Prescott.
 It's elevation is 7,818 feet.
+Just probably the most well-known.
 But it's not the tallest mountain in the Black Hills.
 Woodchute Mountain, 4 miles to the North, is 7,844 feet.

 Baboquivari - Photo Credit: Phillip Capper.
 Taken in 1990